FaxTerra

 How long does it take the IRS to process a faxed form?

 Processing times vary by form.
-SS-4 EIN applications are typically processed in 4 business days.
+For SS-4 EIN applications the IRS quotes 4 business days; the median we measure across real filings is about 2 weeks.
 S-corp elections (Form 2553) take about 60 days before you receive CP 261 confirmation.
-Power of attorney and Form 8821 take 5–8 business days.
-Transcript requests (Form 4506-T) take 5–10 business days.
+Power of attorney (Form 2848) and Form 8821 go through the IRS CAF unit, where processing time varies.
+Transcript requests (Form 4506-T) typically take a few weeks.

 Will the IRS confirm it received my fax?

 The IRS does not send automatic fax confirmations.
 Your fax service provides delivery confirmation — a record that the IRS fax line received the transmission.
-For EIN applications (SS-4), you'll receive your EIN by fax within 4 business days.
+For EIN applications (SS-4), the IRS faxes your EIN back — it quotes 4 business days, though about 2 weeks is typical in practice, and the fax-back needs a number that can receive it.
 For S-corp elections, you'll receive CP 261 by mail in about 60 days.
 For most other forms, there is no confirmation unless the IRS has questions.

 Can I fax an amended tax return (Form 1040-X) to the IRS?